Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 • With SQL Server authentication

-In this scenario, MS SQL Server requires a database user name and password that your database administrator will have set up.
+Microsoft SQL Server requires a database user name and password that your database administrator will have set up.
 If this is your situation, the ODBC connection attributes UID and PWD must be specified at the client end (you do this with the second and third arguments to odbc_connect).

 [mydatasource]

-# Driver tells the driver manager which ODBC driver to use
+# Driver tells the Driver Manager which ODBC driver to use

 Driver = ODBC-ODBC Bridge